aantipov/moiva-blog/content/post/2021-04-19-report-q1-2021-js-build-tools-bundlers.md

 ## Intro
 The landscape of JavaScript build tools and module bundlers is very dynamic at the moment.
 Developers experiment with new approaches.
 Some of them look very promising and already got traction in the community.

 Hence, I thought that area of JavaScript ecosystem deserves a closer look at it.
-It would be interesting to look at those tools from different angles and compare them side by side.
+It would be interesting to capture a short period of time, Q1 2021, and see what were the dynamics, have look at the tools from different angles and see how they performed, compare them side by side.

-I used the same approach and the same data as in other reports dedicated to JavaScript ecosystem.
-If interested, I recommend checking out other reports as well: [Frontend Frameworks](https://moiva.io/blog/2021-q1-state-of-js-frameworks), [State Management Libraries](https://moiva.io/blog/2021-q1-report-state-management), [Testing Frameworks](https://moiva.io/blog/2021-q1-report-js-testing-libraries), [Static Site Generators (JAMStack)](https://moiva.io/blog/2021-q1-report-js-jamstack), [E2E Testing and Browser Automation Tools](https://moiva.io/blog/2021-q1-report-end-to-end-testing-frameworks).
+I used the same approach and the same data sources as in other reports dedicated to JavaScript ecosystem.
+If interested, I recommend checking out other reports as well: [Frontend Frameworks](https://moiva.io/blog/2021-q1-state-of-js-frameworks), [State Management Libraries](https://moiva.io/blog/2021-q1-report-state-management), [Testing Frameworks](https://moiva.io/blog/2021-q1-report-js-testing-libraries).

 ## Data Sources
 Data for the report came from: